kpetrykin/particle_bicycle/README.md

 # particle_filter
-Estimating position of a Robot Car (Bicycle Model) with a particle filter
+Estimating position of a Robot Car (Bicycle Model) with a particle filter.
+Publish topics with ground truth and estimated position to ROS2 to visualize it in Rviz2.

 ## Bicycle model
 https://nabinsharma.wordpress.com/2014/01/02/kinematics-of-a-robot-bicycle-model/